 According to data shared by the American Trucking Association (ATA), passenger vehicles are at fault in 80 percent of car-truck collisions.
 But without any evidence, fleets have no way to exonerate their drivers when they are not at fault.

-Video footage recorded by a dash cam is almost always admissible in court, and fleets can use the footage to exonerate drivers.
+Video footage recorded by a dash cam is almost always admissible in court, and fleets can use the footage to exonerate innocent drivers and save the company from massive potential liabilities.

 “A few months after we installed KeepTruckin’s Smart Dashcams, we were involved in a collision.
 If we were sued, it would’ve probably cost us half a million dollars, minimum.
 But because we had video proof, we were exonerated.”